How to value a business: Methods to find your business worth

 What information do you need to value a business?

-- Financial statements: Profit and loss statements, balance sheets, and cash flow statements for the last three to five years.
+- Financial statements: Profit and loss statements, balance sheets, and cash flow statements for three to five years

-- Asset list: A detailed list of all business assets, including property, equipment, and inventory, along with their current market value.
+- Asset documentation: Detailed list of all business assets with current market values

-- Legal documents: This includes your business registration, permits, leases, and any contracts with customers or suppliers.
+- Legal paperwork: Business registration, permits, leases, and key contracts

 What factors affect business value?

-Here are the 6 key methods to help value your business.
+Here are 7 key methods to help value your business.

 1. Book valuation